NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

 ### Roadmap

-NeKoRoDOTS is currently being developed by one person (*cough* [CONTRIBUTING](https://github.com/NeKoRoSYS/NeKoRoDOTS/tree/main?tab=contributing-ov-file#) *cough*) and is constantly under rigorous quality assurance for improvement.
+NeKoRoSHELL is currently being developed by one person (*cough* [CONTRIBUTING](https://github.com/NeKoRoSYS/NeKoRoSHELL/tree/main?tab=contributing-ov-file#) *cough*) and is constantly under rigorous quality assurance for improvement.
 We always aim to keep a "no-break" promise for every update so that you can safely update to later versions without expecting any breakages.

 | 📋 **TODO** | **STATUS** |
 | :---: | :---: |